-Authorizes $250 million to support the development and deployments of advanced cyber applications, technologies, and collaboration efforts within the U.S. energy sector to combat and prevent outside threats.
+Authorizes $250 million to support the development and deployments of advanced cyber applications, technologies, and threats to collaborative efforts with the U.S. energy sector.
 Eligible recipients are utilities, national labs, manufacturers and vendors.

 Energy Sector Operational Support for Cyber Resilience Program

 Authorizes $50 million to build energy sector operational support for cyber resilience.
 Eligible recipients are small electric utilities and national labs.

 Authorizes $50 million to protect electric grid operations or natural gas and oil operations from cyber threats and hazards.
 This program involves developing capabilities to identify vulnerabilities and critical components that pose major risks to grid security and conducting research on hardening, mitigation and recovery solutions for critical components of the electric grid.
 Eligible recipients are utilities, national labs and bulk power system vendors.

 Battery Materials Processing Grants

 Authorizes $3 billion for the Secretary of Energy to provide grants to ensure that the nation has a viable battery materials processing industry.
 The funds can also be used to expand capabilities in battery manufacturing and enhance processing capacity.
 Eligible recipients are institutions of higher education, national labs, nonprofit and for-profit private entities, and state and local governments.

 Battery Manufacturing and Recycling Grant Program

 Authorizes $3 billion to ensure the United States has viable battery manufacturing and recycling capabilities by providing funding for the construction and/or retooling of advanced battery manufacturing and recycling facilities.
 Eligible recipients are institutions of higher education, national labs, nonprofit and for-profit private entities, and state and local governments.